calebmsword/clone-deep/README.md

     // (warnings are less verbose) and "silent" (no warnings are logged to the
     // console--use with caution!).
     logMode: "quiet"

+    // Use with caution.
+If true, a more robust mechanism for checking if
+    // objects are native JavaScript classes will be used.
+Note that this
+    // approach is a significant performance throttle
+    useExperimentalTypeChecking: true
 });
 ```